Electrocardiogram-Language Model for Few-Shot Question Answering with Meta Learning: Conclusion

 \section{Conclusion}

 In this work, we introduce a LLM-agnostic multimodal meta-learning framework for few-shot ECG-language question answering, addressing the critical challenges of limited labeled data and evolving task distribution in ECG interpretation.
 Our framework seamlessly integrates ECG signals with text queries through a trainable multimodal fusion mapper.
 The empirical evaluation demonstrates superior generalization performance across a range of language models, diverse few-shot learning scenarios, and varying question types.
 These results underscore the potential of our framework to enhance clinical practice by enabling rapid adaptation to new tasks and patient populations.
-We contribute to the broader field of AI in healthcare by showcasing the efficacy of combining meta-learning techniques with multimodal fusion in ECG interpretation, paving the way for efficient AI-assisted diagnostic systems.
-While promising, our approach has limitations.
-The current focus on a single ECG restricts the generalizability of our findings to comparison questions involving more than one ECG examples.
+Our method can be easily extended to multiple ECG comparisons by incorporating multiple ECG prefixes in the LLM decoder.
 Future research could explore incorporating vision modality (e.g., chest X-ray images) to develop more comprehensive models.
+Additionally, investigating different ECG encoder variants to enhance model robustness across different patient demographics, hospitals, and ECG devices.
+Leveraging larger language models (LLMs), and integrating more established few-shot learning methods over multiple, randomly seeds could further improve performance and generalizability.